All Course > Angular > Angular Material Jan 08, 2020

 A side menu is a common part of many web applications, offering users a way to navigate through different sections.
 In this article, we'll look into the process of making a nested side menu using Angular Material.
 By making the menu dynamic and nested, we can make it more adaptable and scalable, using the capabilities of Angular and its features.

 This article is the part 5 of the Angular Material tutorial series.
 We’re about to start working on the nested side menu from where we left off in the previous tutorial.
-To make things easier, clone the starting template for this Angular material app from here.
+To make things easier, clone this git repository to get the starting template for this Angular material app.

 To get the most out of this tutorial, it’s recommended to review the previous ones.
 Understand how we created the responsive Angular side navigation(part 1), responsive material dashboard(part 2), responsive material data tables(part 3), and Angular material theming(part 4).
 While Parts 2, 3, and 4 aren’t crucial for this tutorial, it’s a good idea to at least go through Part 1 to grasp the basic features of our Angular Material app.